CivilianMJR/CivilianMJR/README.md

 - 👋 Hi, I’m @CivilianMJR
-- 👀 I’m interested in VFX, Editing and Creating Low Code Apps
+- 👀 I’m interested in VFX, Editing,UI/UX and Web/Mobile Applications Development
 - 📫 How to reach me to my mail mittajagadishwarreddy@gmail.com